ReactProjects2020/retail-properties/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Getting started

+You can view a live demo over at https://reactprojects2020.github.io/retail-properties/

-## To get the frontend running locally:
+To get the frontend running locally:

 ### clone this repo
 ### 'npm install'
 ### 'npm start'

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts